 After we had packed everything up and stowed in the trunk, we found out, that the battery of our car was empty.
-And, unfortunately, the jumper cables were of course packed in the bottom corner of the trunk.
+And, unfortunately, the jumper cables were, of course, packed in the bottom corner of the trunk.
 So everything had to be cleared again.

 At Jökulsárlón, our first stop on this day, we were however more than compensated for the bad start in the morning.
-On the black lava beach blue and white icebergs were lying everywhere with different shapes and sizes.
-This was of course a fantastic photo opportunity.
+On the black lava beach, blue and white icebergs were lying everywhere with different shapes and sizes.
+This was, of course, a fantastic photo opportunity.
 About two hours later and strengthened by some waffles and a cappuccino from the cafeteria at Jökulsárlón we went back to the ring road heading east.

 In Breiðdalsvík we decided to follow the coast road 96 to the east fjords to visit the rock museum in Stöðvarfjörður.

 In the evening we arrived in Egilsstaðir, where we booked a hotel for the last night in Iceland (we wanted to avoid at all costs to have a wet tent on the ferry for three days).
 Then we stayed with our tent at the campsite of Egilsstaðir.
-For dinner we had a couple of sandwiches from the nearby Subway and a very tasty ice cream with fresh strawberries and blueberries from the cafeteria next to the gas station.
+For dinner, we had a couple of sandwiches from the nearby Subway and very tasty ice cream with fresh strawberries and blueberries from the cafeteria next to the gas station.

-It had rained through the whole night and didn’t stop in the morning.
-First we went to a car repair shop to check the battery, but it was in perfect condition.
+It had rained throughout the whole night and didn’t stop in the morning.
+First, we went to a car repair shop to check the battery, but it was in perfect condition.
 Therefore we assumed that the empty battery a few days ago was the result of a closed-circuit problem (after returning to Germany this assumption was confirmed: the generator was permanently pulling 5 A due to a defect).

-After some shopping we went to Seyðisfjörður to visit the city.
+After some shopping, we went to Seyðisfjörður to visit the city.

 Then we went back to Egilsstaðir for dinner in the café Nielssen.
-Apart from the very expensive reindeer meat there were also some affordable dishes on the menu.
+Apart from the very expensive reindeer meat, there were also some affordable dishes on the menu.
 The salad with teriyaki chicken was delicious and the (Italian) service very friendly.

 Before we went back to the campsite, we made a trip around the lake Lagarfljót.
-The northwestern shore is rather boring, while the southeast side is really nice, with birch forests, sandy beaches, small canyons and waterfalls.
+The northwestern shore is rather boring, while the southeast side is really nice, with birch forests, sandy beaches, small canyons, and waterfalls.

 The weather had still not improved.
 Luckily there was a brief rain interruption in the morning so that we could at least pack our tent almost dry.
-After breakfast in the cafeteria next to the campground we went to the pool in Egilsstaðir.
+After breakfast in the cafeteria next to the campground, we went to the pool in Egilsstaðir.
 This time there was next to a 39°C hot tub, even one with 41°C water temperature.
 After bathing, we moved into our reserved hotel room.
 The Egilsstaðir Guesthouse is a lovely big old house that is located directly at the lake and has a beautiful garden.
 In addition, the hotel offers free Internet access.
 The rest of the rainy day we sorted our luggage and checked our emails.
-For dinner we went again to the cafeteria at the campground.
+For dinner, we went again to the cafeteria at the campground.

 03.09.
 Egilsstaðir – Seyðisfjörður

 Our last day in Iceland began with a nice breakfast in the Egilsstaðir Guesthouse.
 After we had spent our last few Icelandic crowns in a supermarket, we drove to Seyðisfjörður.
-On the way to Seyðisfjörður we had only 2°C and dense fog.
+On the way to Seyðisfjörður, we had only 2°C and dense fog.
 Somehow it was getting more and more uncomfortable in Iceland.
 When we arrived there, the Norröna was already there.
-After a short walk through the town we went to the ferry.
+After a short walk through the town, we went to the ferry.
 We enjoyed the ride through the east fjords of Iceland on the sheltered terrace of the upper deck of the Norröna.

 04.09. – 06.09.
 Return to Ingolstadt

 After a restless night with big waves, we arrived at 11:00 o’clock in Torshavn on the Faroe Islands.
-After a brunch at Café Jinx (lovely café with delicious sandwiches) we were finally back in fine sunny weather.
+After a brunch at Café Jinx (lovely café with delicious sandwiches), we were finally back in fine sunny weather.
 We visited briefly the old fort and the lighthouse before we had to return to the Norröna.